See all chapters of A Guide to Solvency II.

 3. Group Solvency Calculation for Scenario 1 and 2 Groups

-Groups falling within Scenarios 1 and 2 are required to calculate their group solvency in accordance with relevant provisions of the PRA Rulebook (Group Supervision 4 to 14).
-In respect of Scenario 1, it is the UK Solvency II insurer that is required to ensure that group solvency requirements are met.
-In respect of Scenario 2, where the group is headed by an insurance holding company or a mixed financial holding company, it is the UK Solvency II insurers in the Solvency II group that are responsible for ensuring compliance with group solvency requirements.
+Groups falling within Scenarios 1 and 2 are required to calculate their group solvency in accordance with relevant provisions of the PRA Rulebook.256 In respect of Scenario 1, it is the UK Solvency II insurer that is required to ensure that group solvency requirements are met.
+In respect of Scenario 2, where the group is headed by an insurance holding company or a mixed financial holding company, it is the UK Solvency II insurer in the Solvency II group that is responsible for ensuring compliance with group solvency requirements.

 There are two possible means of calculating group solvency:

-Differing from Method 1, under Method 2, diversification benefits between group members are not recognised.
-Additionally, the use of local rules is possible under Method 2 for the calculation of group solvency where the relevant non-UK entity is in an equivalent jurisdiction (at this time, Switzerland, Bermuda or an EEA member country).
+One key difference between the two methods is that under Method 2, diversification benefits between group members are not recognised (although there is a degree of nuance to this position in the recent Solvency UK reforms within subgroups).
+Additionally, the use of local rules is possible under Method 2 for the calculation of group solvency where the relevant non-UK entity is in an equivalent jurisdiction (at this time, Switzerland, Bermuda or an EEA member country).257

-While Method 1 is the default (Group Supervision 7.1(2)), the PRA may allow Method 2 or a combination of both to be used (a partial Method 2 approach).
-When assessing whether or not to allow the use of Method 2, the PRA must consider if:
+While Method 1 is the default, the PRA may allow Method 2 or a combination of both to be used (a partial Method 2 approach).258 When assessing whether or not to allow the use of Method 2, the PRA must consider if:

 - There is a sufficient amount and quality of information available in a particular instance to allow for the use of Method 1.